Ahsome/NIMA-Notes/Med Notes/Diseases/Reproductive/Breast Cancer.md

 Steps of management include:
 1. Initial presentation screening, look for symptoms such as dimpling of skin.
 See [[#Investigations]]
 2. Diagnostic mammography +/- USS

+## Paget disease management:
+Steps of management include:
+1. Initial presentation screening, look for symptoms such as erythema at nipple and bloody nipple discharge.
+See [[#Investigations]]
+2. Skin biopsy
+	1. Should show **Paget cells**: Intraepithelial adenocacinoma cells
+3. Mammography, found in 50% of cases
+	1. If positive palpable

 ## Drug overview